 “The park plan for 11 Wellesley has been welcomed by the community, which has long lobbied for the site to be turned into green space.”Ryan Starr

-With the growing demand for urban living, DTAH has continuously committed to designing vibrant public places that addressing the need for inviting and engaging outdoor space.
+With the growing demand for urban living, DTAH has continuously committed to designing vibrant public places that address the need for inviting and engaging outdoor space.
 We have been involved in the creation of many urban design plans, parks and landscapes for numerous private clients including Concord (Park Place and Railway Lands), Great Gulf, Kilmer, Cresford, Brookfield, Oxford Properties, Tridel, Hines, Daniels, and many more.

 “Rarely do you have the opportunity to work on a piece of land that’s so significant, in such a significant location, with the added advantage of having it become part of the public realm.”Mark Mandelbaum